helium/HIP/0138-return-to-hnt.md

 ### Reward Payout

 HNT distribution between IOT and MOBILE subnetworks continues to follow their DAO Utility Scores as per [HIP-51][hip-51] and [HIP-88][hip-88].
-HNT will be rewarded directly to participants via the same claim mechanism they are familiar with, rather than deposited in the subnetwork treasuries.
+HNT will be rewarded directly to participants via the same claim mechanism they are familiar with, rather than being deposited in the subnetwork treasuries.

 Rewards will be distributed according to the existing subnetwork structure and remain subject to subnetwork governance.
 For example, the 6% of subnetwork token emissions rewarded to delegators will instead be rewarded as 6% of the HNT awarded to that subnetwork.